fricas/fricas/docs/constructors/NMExtendedPadic.md

 ## Description

-This domain implements Zp, the p-adic completion of the integers using the Nemo Julia package.
+This domain implements the field of p-adic numbers $Q_p$ using the Nemo Julia package.

-**NMExtendedPadic(p: NMInteger,prec: Integer) is a domain constructor**
+**NMExtendedPadic(p: Integer,prec: Integer) is a domain constructor**
 **Abbreviation for NMExtendedPadic is NXPADIC**
 **This constructor is exposed in this frame.**